Fiat investors approve merger into Dutch-registered Fiat Chrysler Automobiles

 Chief Executive Sergio Marchionne completed the full buyout of Chrysler earlier this year and now plans to incorporate the two as Dutch-registered Fiat Chrysler Automobiles (FCA).

-He counts on the merger and the U.S. listing to help foot the bill for his ambitious 48 billion euro (47.70 billion pounds) plan to grow net profit five-fold and sales by 60 percent by 2018 by giving him access to a larger pool of capital resources.
+He counts on the merger and the U.S. listing to help foot the bill for his ambitious 48 billion euro ($64 billion) plan to grow net profit five-fold and sales by 60 percent by 2018 by giving him access to a larger pool of capital resources.

 (Reporting by Agnieszka Flak)